akeley98/MediocrePy/README.md

 # mediocre and MediocrePy

-An aggressively average SIMD combine library (single-precision float array averages with sigma clipping), and a Python 2 interface for it.
+An aggressively average SIMD combine library (single-precision float array averages with sigma clipping), and Python 2 and Python 3 interfaces for it.
 The library includes the mean, median, and sigma-clipped mean array combine algorithms, can handle 1-or-2 dimensional input arrays (including Fortran order and non-contiguous arrays) of any primitive data type (8/16/32/64 bit signed/unsigned integer, 32/64 bit float), and is designed with parallelism and extensibility in mind.

 ## Building